 Ensure that a unique identity is attributed to the specific service, such that credentials issued by it can be distinguishable from those issued by other services, including services operated by the same enterprise.

+[US / EZP800-63-2: §5.3.1.4.5 a)]

 AL4_ID_POL#020 Unique Subject identity

 Ensure that each applicant’s identity is unique within the service’s community of Subjects and uniquely associable with tokens and/or credentials issued to that identity.

+Guidance: Cf. AL4_CM_CRN#020 which expresses a very similar requirement.
+Although presenting repetition for a single provider, if the identity-proofing functions and credential management functions are provided by separate CSPs, each needs to fulfill this requirement.[US / EZP800-63-2: §5.3.1.4.5 a)]

 AL4_ID_POL#030 Published Proofing Policy

 Make available the Identity Proofing Policy under which it verifies the identity of applicants in form, language, and media accessible to the declared community of users.

+[US / EZP800-63-2: §5.3.1.4.3]

 AL4_ID_POL#040 Adherence to Proofing Policy

 Perform all identity proofing strictly in accordance with its published Identity Proofing Policy, through application of the procedures and processes set out in its Identity Proofing Practice Statement.

+[US / EZP800-63-2: §5.3.1.4.3]

 Identity Verification